Case Blue: Battle of Stalingrad

 On 19 November, the Soviets launched Operation Uranus, a two-pronged counter-offensive against the flanks of Sixth Army.
 With the battle for the city and the exhaustion of Fourth Panzer Army, the flanks were mainly guarded by Romanian, Hungarian and Italian soldiers.
 Third Romanian Army, on the Don River west of Stalingrad, and Fourth Romanian Army, south-east of Stalingrad, had been under constant Soviet attack since September.
-Third Romanian Army had been transferred from Caucasus on 10 September to take over Italian positions on the Don, opposite the Soviet bridgeheads.
+Third Romanian Army had been transferred from the Caucasus on 10 September to take over Italian positions on the Don, opposite the Soviet bridgeheads.
 The Romanians were understrength and had only around six modern anti-tank guns per division.
 The bulk of the German tank reserve, the 48th Panzer Corps, consisted of about 180 tanks, half being obsolete Panzer 35(t)s.
 The two Romanian armies were routed and Sixth Army with parts of Fourth Panzer Army were encircled in Stalingrad.

 Hitler ordered Sixth Army to remain on the defensive, rather than try to break out.
 It was intended the army would be supplied by air, but the quantity of supplies necessary was far beyond the ability of the Luftwaffe to carry.
 Sixth Army's strength diminished and the Soviets gained the upper hand inside the city.
-To stabilise the situation on the Eastern Front, Army Group Don (Heeresgruppe Don) under Field Marshal Erich von Manstein was created to fill the gap between Army Groups A and B. On 12 December, a relief operation called Operation Winter Storm was launched from the South by fresh reinforcements of the 4th Panzer Army.
+To stabilize the situation on the Eastern Front, Army Group Don (Heeresgruppe Don) under Field Marshal Erich von Manstein was created to fill the gap between Army Groups A and B. On 12 December, a relief operation called Operation Winter Storm was launched from the South by fresh reinforcements of the 4th Panzer Army.
 The offensive surprised the Soviets and the Germans were able to penetrate the Soviet line for 50 km towards Stalingrad.
 Despite these gains, the Sixth Army was not allowed to attempt to break out and link up, so this led to nothing.
 The failure was followed by a siege that lasted for almost two months, during which the Sixth Army was destroyed.